 Dead Sea Minerals in Sea

 The Dead Sea contains some 45,000 million tons of salts rich in minerals - The Dead Sea Minerals.
 The sea's unique composition of natural minerals is produced from dissolving of the salt created in the natural evaporation process of the lake's water.
 The compound is refined through solar radiation which neutralizes the sodium chloride (that sinks to the bottom) and leaves the rich compound on the evaporation pool bed.
-The Dead Sea contains 21 essential minerals, twelve of the Dead Sea minerals do not exist in any other sea or ocean in the world.
+The Dead Sea contains 21 essential minerals, the combination of 12 of the Dead Sea minerals do not exist in any other sea or ocean in the world.
 Some are known to have unique qualities, for instance giving a feeling of relaxation, nourishing the skin, activating the blood systems, healing rheumatic diseases and metabolic disorders.
 In addition, the natural minerals are essential for correct functioning of the human body and the different skin layers.

 Trace Elements- the importance of Dead Sea Minerals